Monika16/Log-Analysis/README.md

 ## Files in the Project
 1. newsdatadb.py - contains SQl Queries in python code.
-2. output.doc - contains output of the program.
+2. output.txt - contains output of the program.

 ## Requirement for Execution
 1. Python